 What Are My Options of Material?

-Carbon Steel: There are high carbon steel pocket knives, but considering most people use their EDC’s in a rough and tumble kind of fashion, high carbon steel is going to wear more quickly.
-It may be super flashy and sharp, but it won’t last you on a month long camping trip with no sharpener.
+There are high carbon steel pocket knives, but considering most people use their EDCs in a rough and tumble kind of fashion, high carbon steel is going to wear more quickly.
+It may be super flashy and sharp, but it won’t last you on a month-long camping trip with no sharpener.

 Vintage vs. New

-I previously shared the generational sentimentality towards a pocket knife that was passed down from my grandfather, to my father, to me, and that is something worth cherishing.
-This ownership falls towards the end of significant concerted effort, but it could also be worth your while.
+I previously shared the generational sentimentality towards a pocket knife that was passed down from my grandfather to my father to me, and that is something worth cherishing.
+This ownership falls towards the end of a significant concerted effort, but it could also be worth your while.

-Lots of knives today are made from 420HC (high carbon) steel, which is a great material for a low entry knife.
-We’re talking about knives for those folks who don’t want to put too much effort into maintenance, and there’s nothing wrong about that!
+Lots of knives today are made from 420HC (high carbon) steel, which is a great material for a low-entry knife.
+We’re talking about knives for those folks who don’t want to put too much effort into maintenance, and there’s nothing wrong with that!